khakhalin/Teaching/Biosem/Biosem Spring 2021 syllabus.md

 1. About a week before the seminar, the speaker will **share a paper with us**.
 Something to read, to get prepared.
 2. I'll create a **Slack channel** for each week, on our Slack server, and post this reading there.
 I'll also post some info about the speaker, so that we could think of what we want to ask them!
 3. I will also post a l**ink to a one-question google form**.
 To a get a credit for this session (to show that you did the reading and thought about it), please submit a reasonable honest question that you had after reading the materials.
-Please make sure to do it before **midnight previous day**, so that I could look through your questions in the morning before the seminar.
+Please make sure to do it before **midnight the previous day**, so that I could look through your questions in the morning before the seminar.
 4. During the webinar, after the short 20-min talk, **please ask questions!** You'll have 2 ways to ask questions:
    * Best approach: ask a question "in-person", with your own voice.
 Do to so, "**raise a hand**" on Zoom (there's a button for it); I will see it, and will **temporarily promote you to a "Question asker"**.
 If you updated Zoom since Summer 2020, **your camera won't turn on** (and in fact you won't be able to turn your camera on even if you wanted to haha).
 Once you're done asking your question, I'll make you a "normal participant once again."
 That's the best approach, as it will make our speakers happy.
 It will look human!
    * But if you are shy, you can also ask a question anonymously in the Q&A session.
 And I will read it for you :)